beroliv/matrix_install_script/README.md

 This script installs Matrix Synapse and Element Web with valid ssl certs.
 To run this script download it to your server. bash matrix_letsencrypt.sh on your commandline.
 Make sure your server reaches the internet and the Ports are open ohterwise the certifcates are not posible to install.
+If you use a reverse proxy in front of your server just use the file for self signed certs for installation. forward your reverse Proxy to your server with port 443.